Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20241014/where_to_drink.md

 # Curing mental distress after a hard day on LUMI

-We do realise that at night, you want to forget all the misery from the day.
+The LUMI User Support Team realises that at night, you want to forget all the misery from the day.
 The hunting for bugs, the temperamental file system of LUMI that freezes when you want to save your file so that it takes ages to get out of the editor...

 Belgium has a very famous medicine for curing that mental distress.
-It is called "beer" and is available in large quantities allover the city, with something for every taste and budget.
+It is called "beer" and is available in large quantities all over the city, with something for every taste and budget.
 Some are even made for people who need a very strong medicine to forget.
 You cannot get it at pharmacies though (though the latter then have a remedy for the day after if you take an overdose of the medicine "beer"), but in specialised businesses called "bar" or "café".

+The medicine is tolerated well in modest quantities by most people.
+However, should you be taking any other medication, please consult your doctor or pharmacist to ensure that there are no conflicts with the medication you're already using.
+Some side effects may occur, especially when the medicine is taken in large doses.
+These side effects include some drowsiness, and the day after, headache and intolerance for loud sounds.
+The medicine is also known to impair your ability to drive a vehicle.
+It is recommended to not drive a vehicle after using more than one glass of the medicine.

+We realise that many participants to the hackathon are scientist or have a background in science.
+Hence it is only natural that you may want to set up experiments to study and compare the efficiency of the various recipes for the medicine that are available.
+In case you want to set up a full pharmaceutical study with three groups (one taking the medicine, one getting a placebo, and one not using anything), most places that sell the medicine will also be happy to sell you a placebo.
+The latter can usually be recognised by the writing "0.0%" or "0.4%" on the bottle.
+It is not always available in bulk though.

+## Where to get?

 The centre of the city is very touristic though and unfortunately this is not the place to find the best beer as too many tourists go for the cheaper volume stuff.
-The first couple of places in the list below are rather close to the central station and Grande Place though and have more to offer than the big tourist bars that I also mention.

 Note that most bars in Brussels will have some of the local microbrewery beers on their menu and not only the large-volume industrial beers.